 Staff must report any concerns they may have about any other employee engaging in reportable conduct or any allegation of 'reportable conduct' that has been made to them to the Principal.
-If staff are not sure whether the conduct is reportable conduct but consider that it is inappropriate behaviour they must still report it.
+If staff are not sure whether the conduct is reportable conduct but consider that it is inappropriate behaviour they must still report it as soon as possible to the Principal.

-Staff must also report to the Principal if they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
+Staff must also report to the Principal as soon as possible if they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
 This includes information relating to yourself.

 If the allegation involves the Principal, staff are required to report to the Chairperson of the School Board.
+PSOA is the Person Subject of the Allegation